A minus 3 spread means that the team that is favored is expected to win by 3 points.

 This means that if you bet on a team’s spread at -3, then the team must win by at least 3 points for you to win your bet.

-If your team wins by exactly 3 points and you bet them at a -3 point spread, then your bet would be graded as a push.
-This means your original wager amount would be returned to you.
+If a team wins by 3 points and you bet them at a -3 point spread, then your bet would be graded as a push.
+A push means your original wager amount would be returned to you.

 Minus 3 Point Spread: Home Field Advantage